schoeberl/chisel-book/slides/course_www.md

 #### Slides

- * TBD: RC switching model from L03 slides (in DTU Inside)
+ * Timing and RC switching model from L04 slides (in DTU Inside)

 ## Recommended Textbooks